 Testing gold with baking soda is imperfect and it won’t detect all types of impurities in gold.

 Baking soda is a mild abrasive but strong enough to permanently scratch and damage your tested object.
+So be careful and remember there’re better and safer gold testing methods described in this guide.

 Note: don’t bother trying to test platinum with baking soda.
 Platinum is immune to the effect of baking soda, though prolonged exposure will permanently damage your platinum item.